-The Wisconsin Initiative on Climate Change Impacts (WICCI) is a cooperative effort being led by the Wisconsin Department of Natural Resources and the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
-WICCI was formed to address how climate change might affect Wisconsin.
-The SEWRPC staff serves on the WICCI stormwater working group and as co-chair on the Milwaukee urban area working group.
+Climate is described as the long-term weather conditions for an area or region.
+The Wisconsin Initiative on Climate Change Impacts was formed in 2007 as a cooperative effort led by the Wisconsin Department of Natural Resources and the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
+WICCI was formed to address how climate change might affect Wisconsin and SEWRPC staff served on the Milwaukee Working Group for the initial study and currently serve on the WICCI infrastructure working group.

 In the ten years since the initial 2011 WICCI Assessment Report, new data continues to show increases in warming, rain and snow, and more frequent extreme rainfall events.
 Statewide annual minimum temperatures have warmed by about 3°F (Fahrenheit), and annual total precipitation in the southern part of the State has increased by nearly 20 percent for 1950-2018.
 These changes were documented in the 2021 Assessment Report completed by WICCI.
 New analyses reaffirm previous climate projections indicating that many of these trends will continue with wide ranging consequences for Wisconsin’s natural and built environments.
 More trend information can be found here.